 Are you applying for a position that requires you to take the Alva Logic Test or/and the Alva Personality Test?

-• Alva Logic Test & Alva Personality Test Full Simulations - allowing you to practice the actual test's time constraints, format, and types of questions you will encounter on the actual test and identify your weak areas.
+Full Alva Logic & Personality Test Simulations – practice the real format, timing, and question styles, and pinpoint your weak areas.

 During the past 15 years, JobTestPrep prepared 1,000,000+ candidates for their Tests!
 We constantly update our PrepPacks to provide the most accurate prep.

-The Alva Labs Logic Test is a 40-minute, 20-question logical reasoning test (aka abstract reasoning test) based on matrices.
-The test is designed to assess your ability to recognize patterns, draw conclusions, and analyse complex visual data.
+The Alva Labs Logic Test is a 40-minute, 20-question (abstract reasoning test) assessment based on 3×3 matrix puzzles.
+It measures your ability to spot patterns, apply rules, and draw conclusions from visual information.

 The test is similar to other logical reasoning tests, such as Raven’s Progressive Matrices Test (RPM) and Matrigma, but has several important differences.